Ruben-Tauro/BI_Pipeline/README.md

 # BI_Pipeline
-This repository will sync updates to powerBI dashboards
+This repository will sync updates to powerBI test dashboards